 The neighborhood was the same one she had lived in for years.
+It was the same address.
+The same exterior.
 She couldn’t go to a neighbor’s; she didn’t know anyone she could trust.

 When she was confident they were far enough away, she and Chester crouched down behind a bush.
 She put the harness back on him.
-She wasn’t sure why that was her first instinct but whatever happened, they were going to do it together.
+She wasn’t sure why that was her first instinct, but they would do it together whatever happened.

 The harsh glare of a flashlight filled her eye sockets.